NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 One cannot simply use the HiRISE RDR products, as they do not have the required geometric stability.
 Instead, the HiRISE EDR products must be assembled using ISIS ``noproj``.
 The USGS distributes a script in use by the HiRISE team that works forward from the team-produced 'balance' cubes, which provides a de-jittered, noproj'ed mosaic of a single observation, which is perfectly suitable for use by the Stereo Pipeline (this script was originally engineered to provide input for SOCET SET).
-However, the 'balance' cubes are not available to the general public, and so we include a program (``hiedr2mosaic.py``, written in `Python <http://www.python.org>`__) that will take PDS available HiRISE EDR products and walk through the processing steps required to provide good input images for ``parallel_stereo``.
+However, the 'balance' cubes are not available to the general public, and so we include a program (``hiedr2mosaic.py`` (:numref:`hiedr2mosaic`), written in Python, that will take PDS available HiRISE EDR products and walk through the processing steps required to provide good input images for ``parallel_stereo``.

 The program takes all the red CCDs and projects them using the ISIS ``noproj`` command into the perspective of the RED5 CCD.
 From there,